marijnvdwekken/HydroSim/docs/epanet.md

     return sys.argv[1]
 ```

+- Input:
-- Input: Path to the `.inp` file.
+    - Path to the `.inp` file.
+- Output:
-- Output: String containing the path to the `.inp` file.
+    - str: String containing the path to the `.inp` file.
 - Behavior:
     - If no valid `.inp` file is provided, the program exits and displays a message showing how to use the script.